 Bibliographies located in books or at the end of journal articles can be very helpful.
 To learn if Pepperdine has access to a particular journal, search for the name of the journal in the library catalog.

-Locate artists' works on the Internet using a search engine such as Google; or visit a site that collects information about works from over 180,000 artists: Artnet.com
+Locate artists' works on the Internet using a search engine such as Google, or visit a site that collects information aoubt works from over 180,000 artists: Artnet.com

-Use the subject headings below to discover exhibition catalogs:
+Search the library catalog using subject headings such as these to discover exhibition catalogs: